 In the firm’s first year the total fee income was £2,061, having sent out 56 bills to 36 clients.

-During the 1960s Eric Noble, a Manchester Chartered Accountant, joined the firm, first in Manchester and subsequently in London, and the firm was then known as Blick Rothenberg & Noble.
+During the 1960s, Eric Noble, a Manchester Chartered Accountant, joined the firm, and the firm was then known as Blick Rothenberg & Noble.

 Helmut Rothenberg’s sons David and Bob joined the firm in 1966 and 1977 respectively.
-Bob is the firm’s current senior partner; David retired in 2016 after more than 50 years with the firm.
-Helmut retired as a partner in 1989 and from then the firm practiced under the name of Blick Rothenberg; he remained as a consultant to the firm until his death in 2003 at the age of 88.
+Bob remained the firm’s senior partner until 2017 while David retired in 2016 after more than 50 years with the firm.
+Helmut retired as a partner in 1989, and from then on the firm practised under the name of Blick Rothenberg; he remained as a consultant to the firm until his death in 2003 at the age of 88.

 In December 2012, the firm moved to its current premises in Covent Garden.
 At the same time the firm was incorporated as an LLP.

-The investment will allow Blick Rothenberg to continue its development; keeping pace with clients' rapidly changing requirements while maintaining its culture of supporting and developing its people, as well as investing in innovative technology to support the delivery of a truly excellent service.
+The investment has allowed Blick Rothenberg to continue its development; keeping pace with clients' rapidly changing requirements while maintaining its culture of supporting and developing its people, and investing in innovative technology to support the delivery of a truly excellent service.

-The firm now has 28 partners and directors and over 200 people.
+The firm now has 58 partners and directors and over 500 members of staff.